cconover/featured-image-caption/readme.txt

 Initial release.

 == Changelog ==

+= 0.8.1 =
+Restricts the automatic caption insertion to only occur in The Loop.

 = 0.8.0 =
 * Changes the name of the shortcode from `cc-featured-image-caption` to `ccfic`.
 This was done for a few reasons.
 First, WordPress documentation advises against hyphens in shortcode names, so in order to follow best practices the hyphens have been removed.
 Second, it's easier to type the abbreviation when using the shortcode.
 Please note, the old shortcode name still works for now, but you should expect that it will be removed entirely by the time this plugin reaches its 1.0.0 release.
 As such, please update all the locations that you use the shortcode.
 Please see the [shortcode documentation](https://github.com/cconover/wp-featured-image-caption/wiki/Shortcode) for usage information.